 Tax should be factored into rewards schemes as this may affect the success of a particular incentive.
 If the benefit is more tax efficient than salary, it is likely to prove a better incentive for employees over equivalent salary.

 Company cars have seen a decline in popularity since the introduction of more stringent taxation rules.
-Salary sacrifice schemes, on the other hand, are very tax effective and are growing in popularity.
-Find out more in; How setting up a salary sacrifice scheme can reward staff and cut your tax bill.
+Salary sacrifice schemes, on the other hand, can be tax effective.

 Consider employees’ domestic circumstances